r043v/tss/readme.md

 		<li>kate</li>
 	</ul>

-callback can be an object with some function, or a "generic" single function, "this" in callback will always will refer to the data object
+callback can be an object with some function, or a "generic" single function, "this" in callback will always refer to the data object

 callback object example :